-The best we can hope for is that 1973 will be hataoed quickly

-Poor people must have had a tough time.
+The best we can hope for is that 1973 wile be hataoed quickly people must have had a tough time.
 What happened to the promise of garibi hatao?

-There was a general atmosphere of dissatisfaction with the prevailing economic situation all over the country.
+A slogan of the Bihar movement, 1974 There was a general atmosphere of dissatisfaction with the prevailing economic situation all over the country.
 In such a context non-Congress opposition parties were able to organise popular protests effectively.
 Instances of students' unrests that had persisted from the late 1960s became more pronounced in this period.
 There was also an increase in the activities of Marxist groups who did not believe in parliamentary politics.
 These groups had taken to arms and insurgent techniques for the overthrow of the capitalist order and the established political system.
 Known as the Marxist-Leninist (now Maoist) groups or Naxalites, they were particularly strong in West Bengal, where the State government took stringent measures to suppress them.